Skip to content

 How does Google use Gemini?

-Google One.
-For non-business users, the $20/month Google One AI Premium plan gets you access to more of Gemini's most advanced models and features in the chatbot as well as Gemini in Gmail, Docs, and other Google apps.
+• Google One.
+For non-business users, the $20/month Google One AI Pro plan gets you access to more of Gemini's most advanced models and features in the chatbot as well as Gemini in Gmail, Docs, and other Google apps.
+There's also a $250/month AI Ultra Plan, but that's only worth it for a tiny number of users.

-Android Auto and Gemini for Google TV.
-Both products are due to get Gemini updates later this year.
+• Android Auto and Gemini for Google TV.
+Both products received Gemini updates this year.

-Everywhere else.
+• Everywhere else.
 Google has committed hard to AI, and after a few bad years, it's finally caught up with its competitors.
 Expect to see Gemini in every app Google can add it to—at least until there's another name change.
-It's even coming to Chrome, though this feature has been teased for a while without yet seeing the light of day.
+It's even coming to Chrome (this feature has been teased for a while and finally looks to be seeing the light of day).

 Google Gemini is designed to be built on top of